-(e) A small landfarm is a centralized landfarm that has a total capacity of 6400 cubic yards or less, covers two acres or less of surface area, remains active for a maximum of 3 years, and receives hydrocarbon-contaminated materials that are exempt oil field wastes exclusive of tank bottoms and drilling fluids.
+(e) A small landfarm is a centralized landfarm that has a total capacity of 1400 806400 cubic yards or less, covers two acres or less of surface area, remains active for a maximum of 3 years, and receives only petroleum-hydrocarbon-contaminated soils (excluding drill cuttings) that are exempt waste materials that are exempt oil field wastes exclusive of tank bottoms and drilling fluids.

-(2) Other definitions.
+Other definitions.